filakhtov/gentoo-use-docs/app-crypt/p11-kit.md

 It is recommended to enable this module.

 ### systemd
 Pass the `--with-systemd` option to the configure script.
-Install the SystemD service file to run a server process that exposes PKCS#11 module remotely, i.e. to allow an access to the locally attached Smart Card from the remote system.
+Install the SystemD service file to run a server process that exposes PKCS#11 module remotely and enable some code for socket-based activation.
+This allows an access to the locally attached Smart Card from the remote system.

 This flag should normally be disabled.